-It will merge all the open and hidden windows along with split-view windows into separate tabs.
+It will merge all the open, hidden, and split-view windows into separate tabs.
 Hence, closing the split view screen in Safari iPad.

 We round off the guide on launching, using, and closing the Split Screen in the Safari iPad.

-We can place any app along the side of the Safari tab for multi-tasking in split-screen.
+We can place any app along the side of the Safari tab for multi-tasking on a split-screen.

-What are your views on Safari browser using in split view?
-Likewise, you may drop your queries relating to the instructions mentioned above in the comments section.
+What are your views on Safari browser using split view?
+Likewise, you may drop your queries about the above instructions in the comments section.